Dance in Health & Wellbeing

 A partnership between One Dance UK and People Dancing

 Dance has a significant part to play in improving the health and wellbeing of the population.
-Dance combines healthy physical activity, the engagement of the creative spirit, the promotion of emotional expression and the encouragement of social interaction.
+Dance combines healthy physical activity, the engagement of the creative spirit, the promotion of emotional expression and encourages social interaction.

 As a form of cultural expression, dance is uniquely placed to respond to a wide range of health and social issues.